Chris-McGonigle/emmas-beauty-parlour/testing/TESTING.md

     ### Element testing

     Every element and link on the site that a user could interact with was manually tested to ensure that the item was behaving as expected.
-Where necessary fixes were implemented and documented on the test sheet, as well as via a dedicated commit for each issue.
+Where necessary, fixes were implemented and documented on the test sheet, as well as via a dedicated commit for each issue.

     The below screenshot highlights the result of this testing.
-The testing spreadsheet is also available to download.
+The testing spreadsheet is also [available to download].